marmelab/curator-ai/README.md

 ## Start the webpage

-For the first time :
+To run the webpage localy:
 ```sh
 make webpage
 ```
-For further information check [src/web/README.md]{src/web}.
+For further information check [src/web/README.md](src/web).

 ## Test the mail